 Vegetal: Some red wines exhibit notes of green bell pepper.

 What does SYRAH taste like?
-Cool climate Syrah still leans toward the black fruit end of the spectrum.
+Syrah leans toward the black fruit end of the spectrum.
 It produces fresh black fruit notes of blackberry along with black pepper, and vanilla and clove from aging in oak barrels.

 What does SHIRAZ taste like?
-Warm climate Shiraz produces jammy black fruit notes of black cherry and licorice along with vanilla and clove from aging in oak barrels.
+Shiraz produces jammy black fruit notes of black cherry and licorice along with vanilla and clove from aging in oak barrels.